 How to properly dispose of small propane tanks

 Smaller propane tanks used with gas grills are well-constructed and designed to last for years.
-But heavy-duty use can sometimes be accompanied by dents and dings.
+But heavy-duty use can sometimes be accompanied by dents and dings, pits and rust.
 One often overlooked fact is that propane tanks also need to be recertified 12 years after the manufacture date found on the tank's collar.
-It's easy to be confused about both when and how to address tank damage and recertification.
+It's easy to be confused about when and how to address both tank damage and recertification.
 Read on to learn what to do if you encounter a similar situation.

 So, to recap, if wanting to dispose of a small propane tank consider these options:

-- Drop off any unwanted tank you no longer need at a Blue Rhino reseller location
+- Dispose of your unwanted tank at a Blue Rhino retailer location

 - Call your local Ferrellgas office